 If you’re travelling around Europe, you’ll want a really great camera to record your memories.
 I’ve literally just bought a Canon G7X Mark II and its such a great camera.
 It’s lightweight, compact and takes amazing photos that are just as good as my bigger DSLR – Nikon 3300D.
 The Canon G7X also doesn’t scream HEY LOOK AT ME I’M A TOURIST.
 And remember to get a big memory card for all the photos – I have a 64GB memory card since I take lots of photos and video.

 I take this handy little action camera everywhere with me – every trip I take it’s in my pocket ready to point and shoot!
 They aren’t cheap but they do provide you with amazing footage, and shoot within seconds so you’ll never miss a moment!

 If you need to be on-the-line like me a lot then I’d recommend getting yourself a wireless range extender for your travels.
 It is helpful for extending the range of the WiFi in your hotel, or hostel and it means you’ve got your own little link up to the outside world and won’t have to fight for the wifi again.

-Quick dry travel towels are amazing if you’re staying in hostels during your trip to Europe.
-After eight years of traveling around the world, and staying in multiple hostels I have learned to never travel without one.
+Quick-dry travel towels are amazing if you’re staying in hostels during your trip to Europe.
+After eight years of travelling around the world, and staying in multiple hostels I have learned to never travel without one.
 They are light and fold up small, and can dry within one hour.